MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 Excel, or PowerPoint on a device where the policies have been deployed.
 Make sure Office is activated.
 You may need to use your work identity to activate the Office product first.

-To confirm that Application Guard for Office is now enabled, launch any Office application and open an untrusted document.
+To confirm that Application Guard for Office is now enabled, launch Word, Excel, or PowerPoint and open an untrusted document.
 For example, you can open a document downloaded from the internet or an email attachment from someone outside your organization.

-On the first launch of an untrusted file, you may see an Office Splash screen like the one below.
+On the first launch of an untrusted file, you may see an Office splash screen like the one below.
 It might show for some time while Application Guard is being activated and the file is being opened.
 Subsequent launches of untrusted files should be faster.